kiboschool/course-web-development-fundamentals/src/lessons/web-design/styling-text/css-text-properties.md

 ### Summary

-Combining all the rules above:
+Combining all the rules above, here's a default style for body text:

 ```css
 body {